Rain Garden Maintenance for Everyone

 - After the 10-year life of the garden, consider a refresh.
 Hire professionals to remove all plants, mulch, and accumulated sediment and debris, and power wash the retaining wall and pretreatment chamber.
 Then, add new mulch and replant, salvaging mature plants whenever possible.
 This relatively inexpensive investment can buy another 10 years of function.

 Most importantly, don't be intimidated by maintaining your rain garden.
-There is plenty of room for trail and error.
+There is plenty of room for trial and error.
 The more time you spend in your garden, the more comfortable you'll become with maintaining it!

 Volunteers weeding a rain garden during a community rain garden cleanup in Anoka county